Blazeblitz276/Applied-Machine-Learning/Name-classification-NB/ReadME.md

 # Fisher Linear Discriminant Analysis

-This section involves implementing the Fisher Linear Discriminant (FLD) for dimensionality reduction and classification.
+This assignment involves implementing the Fisher Linear Discriminant (FLD) for dimensionality reduction and classification.

 ## Directory Structure